 In previous years Buckingham Palace, Westminster Abbey, and the London Eye all went dark for an hour.
 Get the full details here.

-Many restaurants are also participating this year in hopes of breaking last year’s record for the largest simultaneous candlelit dinner party.
+Many restaurants are also participating this year in hopes of breaking the previous year’s record for the largest simultaneous candlelit dinner party.

 Make a reservation at any of the dozens of London restaurants that are taking part in this historic meal!